You have rights. Our attorneys can fight for them

 Employers need to follow very strict guidelines when hiring and firing workers.
 Unfortunately, some companies play fast and loose with the rules.
 Some arbitrarily decide to fire a loyal employee who didn't do anything wrong.

-Unfortunately, employment law in West Virginia often gives companies the right to terminate an employee without warning.
+Unfortunately, employment law in West Virginia generally gives companies the right to terminate an employee without warning.
 These laws are known as At-Will Employment laws.
-And many states have drastic rules.

 But such rules and regulations are not as simple or straightforward as many people might think.
 Employees do have rights.
 That's why it's important to talk to an attorney at Klie Law Offices as soon as possible if you believe you have been wrongfully terminated.